Skip to content

 • Member, Board of Governors, The Graduate Club Association, 2021-present

-• Past Chairman, Commercial Law & Bankruptcy Section of the Connecticut Bar Association, 2018-2020
+• Chairman, Commercial Law & Bankruptcy Section of the Connecticut Bar Association, 2018-2020

 • Vice Chairman, Commercial Law & Bankruptcy Section of the Connecticut Bar Association, 2016-2018